OliverFlint/oliverflint.co.uk/source/_posts/D365-Typescript-WebResources-Part-4.md

 1. we don't have to deploy the file every time we make a change.
 2. Chrome/Edge (no one uses IE any more right!) will be able to load our source maps.
-3. The source maps will enable us to debug the Typescript in Chrome/Edge Dev tools.
+3. The source maps will enable us to debug the TypeScript in Chrome/Edge Dev tools.
 Magic! ;-)

 ### Auto Responder